hmrguez/Project-Hermes/README.md

 ```

 Dataset is made entirely by random google images that serve the purpose of the labels.
 Actually the model is so flexible that the same repository can be used to any binary classification, not only the one it is currently being used for

+## Using

+### Requirements
+- Tensorflow
+- Numpy
+- OpenCV
+- NLTK
+- Matplotlib

+1. Clone the repo and download the necessary databases as indicated in the sections above
+2. Open the TrainingModel.ipynb of the one you wish to test and run all cells, it should create the model.h5 file
+3. In the repo root folder should be the Hermes.py with two functions: predict_text and predict_images.
+Follow the instructions in there and you should be good to go